avivharuzi/instagram-downloader/README.md

-# instagram-downloader
+# Instagram Downloader

-download images from instagram using node.js with phantomjs
+Download images from Instagram using Node.js with Phantomjs.